Traveling to Athens? Consider taking an Athens food tour: it’s an appetizing way to get to know more about the culture and history of the city.

 As we walked more into the bustling shopping area, we came across the Church of Panagia Kapnikarea.
 This is one of the oldest Byzantine churches in Europe.
 The Greeks built the busy city center around this structure which no longer holds church services but stands as a beautiful reminder that Athens is a complex and rich blend of old and new.

 Fifth and Sixth Bites: Loukoumades and Greek Coffee

 Next on my Athens food tour, we popped into the always busy Krinos.
 The building first served as a pharmacy in 1855, and then turned into a pastry shop in 1923.
 It’s larger than the other shops and is a popular tourist destination.

 Here, I thoroughly enjoyed the sweet treat known as loukoumades.
 These Greek donuts are deep-fried, and drizzled with honey & cinnamon.
-And just like back home, Greeks enjoy their donuts with a hot cup of coffee.
+And, just like Americans do back home, Greeks also enjoy their donuts with a hot cup of coffee.

 What makes Greek coffee different?
 The coffee is made with a very finely ground coffee.
 It’s brewed strong, and served with coffee grounds at the bottom of the demitasse cup.